grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/suggestion-supplier.md

   - migration
   - suggestion
 ---

-# Angular to React: Adding a Suggestion Supplier
+# Angular to React: Add a suggestion supplier

-The suggestion supplier examines query data coming from a panel and suggests usage of the plugin for the type of data detected.
+You can add a suggestion supplier to examine query data coming from a panel and suggest usage of the plugin for the type of data detected.
+This guide provides instructions for doing so along with links to relevant examples.

-A single stat panel would be rank "high" for a single series, and "low" for multiple series (or even none).
+A single stat panel would be ranked "high" for a single series, and "low" for multiple series (or even none).

-## Adding the suggestion supplier
+## Add the suggestion supplier

-Part of the `module.ts`
+Here is an example suggestion suppler seen as part of `module.ts`:

 ```ts
 import { MyDataSuggestionsSupplier } from './suggestions';